$1M bond for Bedford couple accused of 'torture and neglect' of 99 animals

 The Bedford County Humane Society, Abby's Angels and other organizations are providing veterinary care and support.

-The Pipers were arraigned by District Judge Kevin Diehl, of Bedford, and sent to Bedford County Prison after each failed to post $1 million bond.
+The Pipers were arraigned by District Judge Kevin Diehl, of Bedford, and sent to Bedford County Correctional Facility after each failed to post $1 million bond.